 How to Avoid

 Don’t get hyped and rush into shifting your workloads quickly to a cloud platform even if somebody recommends it.
 What is beneficial for an organization can become destructive for your business.
-Without proper planning and a rock-solid migration strategy, you may end up with system failures and huge expenses.
+Without proper planning and a rock-solid cloud migration strategy, you may end up with system failures and huge expenses.

 7. Data Loss

 Before migrating to the cloud, ensure to back up all your data, particularly the files that you will move.
-During the migration procedure, you may experience some problems like missing, incomplete, or corrupted files.
+During the cloud migration procedure, you may experience some problems like missing, incomplete, or corrupted files.
 And in case you have backed up all your data, you can easily rectify the errors by restoring the data to its previous condition.

 How to Avoid